VaSca92/NTMpy/README.md

 `phi[0][100][10]` is the temperature of the electron system after 100 time steps in the 10th point of the grid.

 #### Documentation
-Complete documentation and example sessions can be found in the [Wiki](https://github.com/udcm-su/heat-diffusion-1D/wiki)
+Complete documentation and example sessions can be found in the [Wiki](https://github.com/udcm-su/heat-diffusion-1D/wiki) and on the [paper](https://www.sciencedirect.com/science/article/pii/S0010465521001028).

 #### With:
 This is a project from the Ultrafast Condensed Matter physics groupe in Stockholm.
 The main contributors are: